-During the dry season, farming inputs such as seeds and fertilizers are given to needy people in the community, some of who are HIV positive.
-This means that although they may not be able to work, they can still access resources to allow them to grow food for themselves.
+During the dry season, farming inputs such as seeds and fertilizers are given to people with the greatest need in the community, some of who are HIV positive.
+This means that although they may not be able to work, they can still have access to resources to allow them to grow food for themselves.
 UNICEF Malawi Floods 13May2015

 An irrigation scheme is also carried out in the dry season.
-Channels are dug in order to collect water during the rains when most crops grow.
+Channels are dug in order to collect water when it rains.
 Training is provided on how to dig irrigation channels by the Ministry of Agriculture who work in collaboration with NAYO.
 Digging the channels is often difficult, as it is complex to take water from the main river and channel it into the fields which are often on steep slopes.

 Vegetables and green maize are also distributed and grown during the dry season.
 Training is given on how to harvest and sell these, as well as how to control pests which may attack the crops.

 During the rainy season, food security training and education is carried out.
 Good methods of farming, planting and land management is advocated, along with how to farm effectively on steep slopes.
 How to apply fertilizer is also important and controlling pests and diseases that could affect the crops.
-Finally, training is given on how to cultivate and store crops and food to ensure they last a long time.
+Finally, training is given on how to cultivate and store crops and food to ensure they last for the dry season.

 Farming inputs are also distributed during the rainy season.

-The Food Security programme aims to provide needy people with a sustainable food source and equip them with good farming practices.
+The Food Security programme aims to provide people in need with a sustainable food source and equip them with good farming practices.
 Also, the programme aims to sustain NAYO’s Home-Based Care and Early Child Development programmes.